Tanya Froehlich

 Tanya Elizabeth Froehlich is an American pediatrician.
-She is a Professor of Pediatrics and the Jack Rubinstein Endowed Chair of Developmental and Behavioral Pediatrics at the University of Cincinnati and Cincinnati Children's Hospital Medical Center, where she is Director of the Division of Developmental and Behavioral Pediatrics.
+She is a professor of pediatrics and the Jack Rubinstein Endowed Chair of Developmental and Behavioral Pediatrics at the University of Cincinnati and Cincinnati Children's Hospital Medical Center, where she is Director of the Division of Developmental and Behavioral Pediatrics.
 Froehlich's research has investigated the epidemiology of and environmental contributors to ADHD as well as predictors and correlates of ADHD treatment response.
-She has a particular interest in identifying and treating Complex ADHD, including ADHD in children with coexisting neurodevelopmental and behavioral disorders.
+She has a particular interest in identifying and treating what she has termed "complex" ADHD, including ADHD in children with coexisting neurodevelopmental and behavioral disorders.
 Froehlich's research has been cited over 7,800 times in the scientific literature.

 Early life and education

 Originally from rural northwestern Pennsylvania, Froehlich earned her bachelor's degree from Columbia University, where she graduated summa cum laude and was elected to Phi Beta Kappa.
 She then earned her medical degree from Yale University School of Medicine. where she was awarded the New England Pediatric Society Prize and was elected to the medical honor society Alpha Omega Alpha.
 Froehlich was placed at the Children's Hospital of Philadelphia for her residency.
 After finishing her residency, she completed both a Developmental and Behavioral Pediatrics fellowship and a National Research Service Award fellowship at the Cincinnati Children's Hospital Medical Center.
 Froehlich also earned her Master's degree at the affiliated institute, the University of Cincinnati.
 Her thesis was published in 2007 and titled ADHD-related Executive Functions: Interactions of a DRD4 Polymorphism, Lead, and Sex.